Autumn Term 2025

 Homework:

-Each week, children will have engaging tasks to complete on Century, our fantastic online platform, alongside their regular reading, TT Rockstar practice, and spellings to master.
-All homework will be set on a Friday and will be due the following Friday, including those Century tasks and spellings.
+Each week, children will have engaging tasks to complete on Century, our fantastic online platform, alongside their regular reading and sessions on TT Rockstars All homework will be set on a Friday and will be due the following Thursday.

 It's really important that children feel they can ask for help if they’re finding something tricky – we’re always here to support them!